ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ### `max-pages` (optional)

 The maximum number of pages to load and show to the user.
 The maximum number should be less than the total amount of pages.
-After meeting the number, <amp-next-page> displays the footer recommendation box.
+After meeting the number, <amp-next-page> displays the recommendation box.
 The default is `Infinity`.

 ### `deep-parsing` (optional)